sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ![alt text](assets/image_task07_step10.png)

 9. First, **select** `Direct ingestion`, not 'Event processing before ingestion'!
 So, we need to add a table mapping later on as seen in the information box.
 Second, **Give** this destination a proper 'name' like `EventhouseDestination`.
-Last, **Select** the Eventhouse and KQL Database we just created as the destination.
+Last, **Select** the `EH_YCSneakerEventStore` Eventhouse and KQL Database as the destination.

 ![alt text](assets/image_task07_step11.png)

 10. **Save** the destination settings.

 11. If the Destination is not yet connected to the source, you see this error sign.
-In that case, just **connect** the `output point` of the 'WeatherStream_ES' to the `input point` of the EventhouseDestination.
+In that case, just **connect** the `output point` of the 'ES_WeatherData' to the `input point` of the EventhouseDestination.

 ![alt text](assets/image_task07_step12.png)